The 10 Reasons Why You Should Register Your Business’s Trademark

 Identify the filing basis

 Choose between the TEAS Plus and the TEAS Standard application forms for filing your trademark registration

 Once your application comes in, it will be reviewed and studied by the assigned examining attorney.
-The attorney will compare your trademark application to the USPTO’s database of already registered trademarks to ensure that your trademark isn’t infringing on other brands’ trademarks.
+The attorney will compare your trademark application to the USPTO’s database of already registered trademarks (they will performe a trademark search) to ensure that your trademark isn’t infringing on other brands’ trademarks.

 If there are no conflicts with your brand’s trademark registration, the examining attorney will approve your trademark application.

 Once your trademark application is approved, it would then be made public for 30 days.
 This will allow external parties to view it and contest it.
 If they have any problems with your trademark application, they can file an “opposition” claim.

 If there are no objections, your application will be cleared and approved for final registration.